 Calculations for conditions in this country are based on pollution production per inhabitant of 18.25 kg BOD p.a.
-(Revised 1996 IPCC Guidelines, 1997), of which approx. 33% is present in the form of insoluble substances, i.e. is separated as sludge (Dohányos and Zábranská, 2003).
-This is also based on the number of inhabitants connected to the sewers and of the percent of treated wastewater collected in the sewers.
+(Revised 1996 IPCC Guidelines, 1997), of which approx. 33 % is present in the form of insoluble substances, i.e. is separated as sludge.
+This factor was changed somewhat last year mainly due to increased savings in water use (approx. 10 - 20 %) and the quite dry year.
+The total amount of organic pollution is constant, but the density is higher and, for 2003, it was assumed that 40 % of BOD is separated as sludge (Zábranská, 2004).

+Another data entering the calculation are also the number of inhabitants connected to the sewers and the percent of treated wastewater collected in the sewers.
 Tab.
-8.6 gives this amount for the time series.
-Decrease in wastewater treatment in year 2002 was caused by disastrous floods which more or less disrupted wastewater treatment in central and northern parts of the Czech republic for a several weeks.
+8.6 gives shows amount for the time series.
+Decrease in wastewater treatment in year 2002 was caused by disastrous floods which more or less disrupted wastewater treatment in central and northern parts of the Czech Republic for a several weeks

 According to the IPCC Good Practice (Good Practice Guidance, 2000), the maximum theoretical methane production B0 equals 0.25 kg CH4/kg COD, corresponding to 0.6 kg CH4/kg BOD.
 This data is used to determine the emission factors for municipal wastewater and sludge.
 In determining the emission factor for sludge, it is necessary to evaluate the technology used to treat the particular sludge and to assign a conversion factor to it - MCF - Methane Conversion Factor - giving the part of the organic material that will be transformed as methane (the remainder to CO2).
 Refs.
-(Dohanyos and Zábranská, 2000; Zábranská, 2002) give a survey of the nationally specific factors for the ratio of aerobic and anaerobic technologies for the 1990's, given in Tab.
+(Dohanyos and Zábranská, 2000; Zábranská, 2004) give a survey of the nationally specific factors for the ratio of aerobic and anaerobic technologies for the 1990 - 2003, given in Tab.
 8.7.
 There is also a certain fraction of wastewater that does not enter the sewer system and is treated on site.
 For this situation, the IPCC methodology (Revised 1996 IPCC Guidelines, 1997; Good Practice Guidance, 2000) recommends that separation into wastewater and sludge not be carried out (this corresponds to latrines, septic tanks, cesspools, etc.).
-The residual wastewater in the Czech Republic which does not enter the sewer system, is considered to be treated on site.
+The residual wastewater in the Czech Republic which does not enter the sewer system is considered to be treated on site.
 All methane generated in anaerobic processes for sludge is considered to be removed (recovered for energy purposes or flared).
 Remaining methane is considered to be emitted.
 This assumption is based on Czech national standards (to certain degree similar to ISO standards) CSN 385502, CSN 105190 and CSN 756415.
 On the basis of these standards, every wastewater treatment facility is obliged to maintain safety and abate gas emission.
 Leakage might occur only during accidents, but the amount of methane emitted seems to be insignificant (the estimate by expert judgment is less than 1 % of the total amount) (Zábranská, 2003).